 Prayer: Lord, thank You that, when I am lonely, You are there to encourage me with Truth from Your Word and through Your Spirit.
 Help me to come to You and find peace.
 Be merciful to me, Father; bring me a godly friend to point me to You and show me Your goodness.
 I pray in the name of Jesus.
 Amen.

-"My soul finds rest in God alone; my salvation comes from him.
-He alone is my rock and my salvation" (Psalm 62:1-2).
+"Truly my soul finds rest in God; my salvation comes from him.
+Truly he alone is my rock and my salvation; he is my fortress, I will never be shaken" (Psalm 62:1-2).